Raedin24/School/DCIT 312 Information Security Management/Module 1.md

 1. Grading - Primary step
 2. Filing - Mandatory procedure for notifying the supervision department
 3. Assessment - Assessment of the status of security protection
-4. Rectification - Key to the implementation of graded prote
+4. Rectification - Key to the implementation of graded protection
-5. Supervision
+5. Supervision - External management of graded protection
 # 3. Common Network Devices
 - Network devices are the basic components of a network.
 They need to be deployed and configured when constructing a network to meet connection or security requirements
 ## 3.1 Basic Network Devices